Peltoche/ical-rs/README.md

 [![Build Status](https://travis-ci.org/Peltoche/rust-vcard-ical.svg?branch=master)](https://travis-ci.org/Peltoche/rust-vcard-ical)

-This is a library to parse the ICalendar format defined in [RFC5545](http://tools.ietf.org/html/rfc5545), as well as similar formats like VCard.
+This is a library to parse the ICalendar format defined in [RFC5545](http://tools.ietf.org/html/rfc5545), as well asl similar formats like VCard.

 There are probably some issues to be taken care of, but the library should work for most cases.
 If you like to help out and